Write a Book Template: Exploring How to Structure a Book

 Story Beats synthesized the story patterns into a working framework with consistent terms, providing valuable benefits.
 For example:

-• The framework inspires an understanding of classic storytelling structure.
+• The framework inspires an understanding of the classic storytelling structure.

-• It helps writers satisfy audiences by including and arranging expected content.
+• It helps writers satisfy audiences by including and arranging the expected content.

 • The structure gives writers guideposts and markers to measure story progress.